 “Orbus offers a lifetime warranty on its wayfinding systems,” Whited says.

-Warranties vary from company to company, but generally will be for one to five years on signage products, Freeman says.
+Warranties vary from company to company, but generally will be for one to five years on signage products, Stewart says.

 “Some projects-government programs for one-may require longer periods.
 If so, the request can be considered and modified if acceptable to all parties,” Kelly says.